toddbranch/ECE382/notes/L31/index.md

 ## Pulse Width Modulation

-Imagine a lightbulb that is on 50% of the time and off 50% of the time.  *[Draw waveform with 50% duty cycle on the board]*.
+Imagine a light bulb that is on 50% of the time and off 50% of the time.  *[Draw waveform with 50% duty cycle on the board]*.

 *[Turn classroom lights on and off]*

-If the frequency of the change is very slow, it would be very noticable that we're just switching between two digital states.
+If the frequency of the change is very slow, it would be very noticeable that we're just switching between two digital states.

 But what if the frequency was very fast?
 It would just appear as a light with 50% brightness!
 It would appear like an analog voltage of 50% of the high voltage, providing 50% power.